Reform of the House of Lords: Second public consultation

-Supreme Court
+Constitutional Reform Act 2005

 On 24 March 2005, the Constitutional Reform Act 2005 received royal assent.
-It provides for replacement of the Appellate Committee of the House of Lords with a Supreme Court.
-It came into force on 1 October 2009, when the new court started work.
+It provides for replacement of the Lord Chancellor as the legislative speaker of the House of Lords with the Lord Speaker and the replacement of the Appellate Committee of the House of Lords with a Supreme Court.

+The first Lord Speaker was elected in 2006.

+The provisions relating to the Supreme Court came into force on 1 October 2009, when the new court started work.
 Most of the Law Lords became its first justices, but retained their peerages.
 A peerage is no longer required to sit in the UK's court of last resort, although life peerages are still customary; judges are nonetheless disqualified from sitting or voting in either house of Parliament as long as they remain judges.

 2006 discussions

 In March 2006, House of Lords reform was again under discussion.
 This new interest resulted from the Cash-for-Honours scandal together with recent attempts by the Lords to block, water down, or add safeguards to (according to viewpoint) recent controversial legislation such as the Anti-terrorism, Crime and Security Act 2001, the Hunting Act 2004, the Terrorism Act 2006, the Identity Cards Act 2006, and the Racial and Religious Hatred Act 2006.
 Following the failure of the previous public consultations, to endorse the Government's proposals for reform, in April 2006, Baroness Amos announced the government had begun consulting with the other political parties and the Convenor of the Cross Benches on the membership of the House.

 In the Cabinet reshuffle on 5 May 2006, governmental responsibility for this topic was transferred from Lord Falconer of Thoroton, both Secretary of State for Constitutional Affairs and Lord Chancellor, to the Leader of the House of Commons, Jack Straw.

 Jack Straw now faced an enormous challenge.
 Although seen as modest reforms, the removal of most hereditary peers and rebalancing of the political make up of the House (Labour peers now formed the largest political party) were making the House increasingly confident of its own legitimacy.
 Paradoxically, far from making the Lords more submissive, more and more the House of Lords was willing to be assertive in its actions and confront the government.

 On 22 January 2007 the Power Inquiry launched a campaign for greater citizen involvement and provided statistics showing that 68% of the public felt a jury of the general public should decide "the future of the House of Lords", 17% thought elected politicians should decide and 9% appointed civil servants.